verbelco/cruddiy/README.md

 - [x] Create an abstraction for the html syntax of columns in the read, edit and create pages.

 ## TODO
-- [ ] Move all config/validation to the top
+- [ ] Move all config/validation to the top.
+- [ ] Submit, view, back at constant postions.
+- [ ] Layout more efficient.
 - [ ] Show SQL Table comments.
 - [ ] Pre-fill create form, to duplicate records.
 - [ ] Bulk updating of records.